 smartphones, tablets, and other touch-enabled devices.
 Single touch gestures

-are simulated using Mouse Events on desktop or mobile
+such as tap and flick are simulated using Mouse Events on desktop or mobile

 devices where creating Touch Events are not supported.
 All gesture simulations

-are done by calling the simulateGesture()
+are done by calling the simulateGesture() method against a Node instance.
+The

 method is asynchronous by default so an optional callback function can be